2 Chronicles 20 – Jehoshaphat’s Victory

 3. (18-19) The response of worship and praise.

 a.
-Bowed before the Lord, worshiping the Lord: Both king and people knew that the prophetic word through Jahaziel was true from God.
-Receiving it as a word from God, they worshipped the Lord who promised to save His people against this terrible threat.
+Bowed before the LORD, worshiping the LORD: Both king and people knew that the prophetic word through Jahaziel was a true message from God.
+Receiving it as a word from God, they worshipped the LORD who promised to save His people against this terrible threat.
 It was a logical response.

 i.
 “They worshipped, but why did they do it?
 They were not delivered.
 No, but they were sure they were going to be delivered.
 Their enemies were not dead.
 No, they were all alive, but they were sure they would be dead, so they had worship, and their devotion rose from trustful and grateful hearts.”
 (Spurgeon)